-Google Maps is another easy pick for best Wear OS apps.
-Its probably the best navigation app on the platform.
-It’s definitely the best navigation app on a smart watch platform.
-It has most of the same features as the smartphone version.
-That includes directions, local business information, and a lot more.
-Admittedly, it’s a little difficult following directions on your wrist while driving.
+Google Maps is another easy pick for the best Wear OS apps.
+It’s probably the best navigation app on the platform and definitely the best navigation app on a smartwatch platform.
+You’ll find most of the same features as the smartphone version; that includes directions, local business information, and a lot more.
+Admittedly, it’s a little difficult to follow directions on your wrist while driving.
 We encourage our readers to exercise the utmost caution while using this app on the road.
 We have no doubt it’ll continue to improve both in general and on Wear OS.

 Price: Free / Up to $4.99

 Podcast Republic is one of the few podcast apps on Wear OS.
 It features a large library of both video and audio podcasts.
-It also includes automated downoads, multiple playlists, syncing support, multiple language support, and SD card support.
+It also includes automated downloads, multiple playlists, syncing support, multiple language support, and SD card support.
 There is even theming.
-The Wear OS version of the app isn’t quite as robust, but that’s okay.
-It still works pretty well.
-The free version contains advertising.
-The paid version does not.
+The Wear OS version of the app isn’t quite as robust, but that’s okay — it still works pretty well.
+The free version contains advertising, and the paid version does not.
 That’s about the only difference between the two.
-Wear Casts is another compelling option if you want more control on your Wear OS device.
+Wear Casts is another compelling option if you want more control over your Wear OS device.

 Price: Free / $0.99 per month / $10.99 once

 Pulse SMS is among the best texting apps available.
-Wear OS has cursory SMS support.
-However, Pulse SMS allows for support between your phone, your computer, and your watch.
+Wear OS has cursory SMS support, but Pulse SMS allows for support between your phone, computer, and watch.
 It is the only SMS app to our knowledge with support for all three platforms.
-It also features a decent design, snooze notifications, GIF support, archiving, blacklisting, schedule messages, dual-SIM support, and more.
+It also features a decent design, snooze notifications, GIF support, archiving, denylisting, schedule messages, dual-SIM support, and more.
 You can use the phone app for free.
 Getting support for other platforms involves either a subscription service or a one-time payment.
 We recommend the one-time payment.

 Price: Free / $9.99 per month / $39.99 per year